Forearc

-Forearc is a plate tectonic term referring to a region between an oceanic trench, also known as a subduction zone, and the associated volcanic arc.
-Forearc regions are present along a convergent margins and eponymously form 'in front of' the volcanic arcs that are characteristic of convergent plate margins.
+A forearc is a region in a subduction zone between an oceanic trench and the associated volcanic arc.
+Forearc regions are present along convergent margins and eponymously form 'in front of' the volcanic arcs that are characteristic of convergent plate margins.
 A back-arc region is the companion region behind the volcanic arc.

 Many forearcs have an accretionary wedge which may form a topographic ridge known as an outer arc ridge that parallels the volcanic arc.
-Between the accretionary wedge and the volcanic arc a forearc basin, sometimes referred to as an outer arc trough, may be present and can accumulate thick deposits of sediment.
-Due to tectonic stresses as one tectonic plate rides over another, forearc regions are sources for great thrust earthquakes.
+A forearc basin between the accretionary wedge and the volcanic arc can accumulate thick deposits of sediment, sometimes referred to as an outer arc trough.
+Due to collisional stresses as one tectonic plate subducts under another, forearc regions are sources for powerful earthquakes.

 Formation

-During subduction, an oceanic plate is thrust below another tectonic plate, which may be oceanic or continental.
-Water and other volatiles in the down-going plate cause flux melting in the upper mantle, creating magma that rises and penetrates the overriding plate, forming a volcanic arc.
-The weight of the down-going slab flexes the down-going plate creating an oceanic trench.
-The area between the trench and the arc is the forearc region, and the area behind the arc (i.e. on the side away from the trench) is the back-arc region.
+During subduction, an oceanic plate is thrust below another tectonic plate, which can be oceanic or continental.
+Water and other volatiles in the subducting plate cause flux melting in the upper mantle, creating magma that rises and penetrates the overriding plate, forming a volcanic arc.
+The weight of the subducting slab flexes the overriding plate and creates an oceanic trench.
+This area between the trench and the arc is called the forearc region, with the area behind the arc and away from the trench known as the back-arc region.

+The mantle region between the overriding plate and the subducting slab forms a wedge shape.
+This wedge is open-ended on the back-arc side and along its edges.
+The downward motion of the subducting slab will no doubt tend to pull adjacent mantle into the wedge and create mantle flow patterns within the wedge however the exact characteristics of this flow is difficult to model and poorly constrained by data.
+At the same time we can assume the temperature of the mantle wedge closer to the trench will be dominated by the denser and colder subducting slab, resulting in a cold, stagnant portion of the mantle wedge along its bottom.

 Initial theories proposed that the oceanic trenches and magmatic arcs were the primary suppliers of the accretionary sedimentation wedges in the forearc regions.
 More recent discovery suggests that some of the accreted material in the forearc region is from a mantle source along with trench turbidites derived from continental material.
 This theory holds due to evidence of pelagic sediments and continental crust being subducted in processes known as sediment subduction and subduction erosion respectively.